jackadull/dirish/plan.md

 * Error: lock file gets removed if it already exists
 * Error: cannot save signals when no caching time is given
 * Error: missing closing bracket yields a confusing error message
+* Error: when using "import" instead of "include", there is no error message
 * Continuous background process (daemon?)
   * See also:
     * [Creating Launch Daemons and Agents](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html)